pschiel/opsdcs/opsdcs-cargo/README.md

 Features:
 - Cargo static equivalents for armored, air defense, artillery and more (up to ~10 tons)
 - Slingload capability for all statics
-- Converts statics to units when dropped
+- Converts statics to units when dropped (WIP)
-- Convert nearby units to cargo statics via F10
+- Convert nearby units to cargo statics via F10 (WIP)
 - Simulates bambi bucket water filling for fire fighting (no zones needed, autodetects water)
-- Simulates fire fighting (creates fires in named zones, extinguish with bambi bucket)
+- Simulates fire fighting (creates fires in named zones, extinguish with bambi bucket) (WIP)

 ## Installation